 If you’re in the southern Darling Downs area or looking for a day trip from Brisbane or the Gold Coast, then Toowoomba might be a surprising but fun choice.

 Do you enjoy street art?
-Where are some of the more unlikely places that you’ve spotted some stand out art recently?
+Where are some of the more unlikely places where you’ve spotted some stand-out art recently?
 We’d love to hear your recommendations in the comments below.

 Mary @ Green Global Travel

 Outstanding street art is amazing.
 It's even better than there's a festival.